 The accreditation process

-Millie's Mark accreditation is a comprehensive process, which not only requires settings to have 100% of staff working directly with children qualified in paediatric first aid - but involves much more than this.
+Millie's Mark accreditation is a comprehensive process.
+It requires settings to have 100% of staff working directly with children qualified in paediatric first aid - but involves much more than this.
 In order to be awarded, childcare settings must demonstrate that the learning is kept alive and in the forefront of practitioners’ minds, so they are confident, ready and capable should an emergency occur.

 When you sign up to Millie’s Mark you are signing up to a three to six month process of accreditation, involving:

 You are allocated a Millie’s Mark mentor, who is available to support you throughout the process.